+SERVICE

+time or concern to hear or see and adequately assess the qualities of the candidates."
+Mr. Reese said he hoped the Political

+Action Committee could use the strength of the Negro vote to get written campaign promises from candi-

+The next election in Dallas County

+L.A.
+Triumphs

-SERVICE L.A.
-Triumphs BY JAMES P. WILLSE Sandy Koufax reared back and blew a third strike past the Minnesota Twins' Bob Allison.
-And on that pitch the Los Angeles Dodgers, the spunkiest baseball team since the old Gashouse Gang. became the 1965 World Series champions--just the way they said they would.
+BY JAMES P. WILLSE

+Sandy Koufax reared back and blew a third strike past the Minnesota Twins' Bob Allison.
+And on that pitch the Los Angeles Dodgers, the spunklest baseball team since the old Gashouse Gang. became the 1965 World Series champions--just the way they said they would.
 They won through superb pitching, clutch hitting, and speed, man, speed.

 Predictably, the man of the hour was Koufax.
 Pitching in the final game with only two days' rest, he shut out the Twins 2 to 0, racking up ten strikeouts and allowing only three hits.

 But he got plenty of help from the rest of the Dodgers, and later everyone who could be heard above the popping of champagne corks agreed that it was a team effort.

 For a while the outlook hadn't been exactly brilliant for the Smogville nine.
-In the first two games in Minnesota, the Twins found the way to keep the Dodgers from scoring: get ahead and stay there.
-The weak-hitting Dodgers (their .245 team batting average was the lowest ever for a National League pennant winner) had been winning games all season by keeping the opposition off balance with the base-running of speed merchants Maury Wills and Willie But fancy base-running doesn't work unless the game is close, and the first two games weren't.
-Behind the steady pitching of Jim "Mudcat" Grant and Jim Kaat, the Twins clobbered Los Angeles 8 to 2 and 5 to 1. will be in May, for sheriff.
-Two candidates are probably in the running -- William Crocker, Sheriff Jim Clark's chief deputy, and Wilson Baker, Selma's Baker has opposed some of Clark's tactics in handling civil rights demonstrations.
-Whether Mr. Reese's new organization will support Baker "dethe white community, along with that After a long investigation by Baker, Selma police last summer charged Mr.
+In the first two games in Minnesota, the Twins found the way to keep the Dodgers from scoring; get ahead and stay there.
+The weak-hitting Dodgers (their .245 team batting average was the lowest ever for a National League pennant winner) had been winning games all season by keeping the opposition off balance with the base-running of speed

+But fancy base-running doesn't work unless the game is close, and the first two games weren't.
+Behind the steady pitching of Jim "Mudcat" Grant and Jim Kaat, the Twins clobbered Los Angeles 8 to 2 and 5 to 1.

+will be in May, for sheriff.
+Two candidates are probably in the running--

+William Crocker, Sheriff Jim Clark's

+chief deputy, and Wilson Baker, Selma's

+Baker has opposed some of Clark's

+"He will be considered," Mr. Reese

+said, "according to whathehas done to

+the best interest of the Negro as well as

+the white community, along with that

+After a long investigation by Baker,

+Selma police last summer charged Mr.